-Employer use to provide HRA benefit to employees to meet the cost of a rented house at employer’s work location.
+Employers provide HRA benefits to employees to meet the cost of a rented house at the employer’s work location.

-Exemption for HRA is divided based on the city where employee live.
+Exemption for HRA is divided based on the city where employees live.
 Income tax act specifies two types of cities for the calculation of exemption;

-- Metro Cities i.e. Mumbai, Calcutta, Chennai and Delhi
+- Metro Cities i.e. Mumbai, Kolkata, Chennai, and Delhi

 House rent allowance exemption calculation in case of metro cities

-If you have taken a rented accommodation in a metro city i.e. Mumbai, Kolkata, Chennai and Delhi then your house rent allowance will be exempted to the extent of following;
+If you have taken a rented accommodation in a metro city i.e. Mumbai, Kolkata, Chennai, and Delhi then your house rent allowance (HRA) will be exempted to the extent of following;

 - Actual HRA received from the employer